Southern Sky Telescopic Observing Program Coordinator:

 About the Objects:

-The choice of objects for any observing program is highly subjective.
+The choice of objects for any Observing Program is highly subjective.
 You will no doubt find some great objects that were overlooked, and some duds that were included.
 Beyond a few obvious choices (such as 47 Tucanae and the Eta Carina nebula) various observers will have different favorites.
 For an observing program such as this, we also wanted to have objects available at any time of year for a dedicated observer to complete the program in one trip South.
 And, we wanted the list of objects to include an assortment of types of objects.
 The list is heavy on globular clusters, as these wondrous balls of stars are concentrated around the center of our galaxy-- - and the center of our galaxy is south.
 The list also includes several "objects" that are really groups or pairs of objects that are visible in one low-power eyepiece field of view.
-For purposes of the observing award, you only need to see one of the objects in the group.
+For purposes of the Observing Program certification, you only need to see one of the objects in the group.
 Most of the time, you should be able to see them all.

 Far South: -65 to -90 degrees; The Magellanic Clouds and South